 As it is at big companies, as executives come and go, so too do the visions, roadmaps, and priorities.
 From the outside looking in, it sure seems like a long internal political battle, because Google+ didn’t die suddenly, instead, Google let it suffer from a slow decay, picking through its parts for recycling which kept some people guessing.

 In the grander scheme, how or why Google+ died isn’t as important as the fact that Google let it die.
-The one-time social network joins a long list of abandoned projects – Friend Connect, Wave, Buzz, and Reader to name a few – dispatching evangelists to promote projects and sign up users only to leave them holding an empty bag.
+The one-time social network joins a long list of abandoned projects – Friend Connect, Wave, Buzz, and Reader to name a few in the Google Cemetery – dispatching evangelists to promote projects and sign up users only to leave them holding an empty bag.

 What’s to stop Google from doing this to other projects?
 What if they shuttered Drive?
 Or even Android, as a rumor-fueled article by BGR suggests?
 Nothing.
 It’s a free market.
 Google can do whatever it wants.
 As the saying goes, if it’s free, you are the product, and with Google, you double as the beta tester.